Current occupational medicine data shows that musculoskeletal injuries are the most significant injury category for most employers.

 Spartanburg Regional Corporate Health is responding to this challenge by adding Dr. Catron to the team.
 His prior role and 20 years of experience as an orthopaedic surgeon will enhance the corporate health team’s orthopaedic care, knowledge and expertise.

-Dr. Catron looks forward to enhancing the patient experience as he joins the Spartanburg Regional Healthcare System Corporate Health — Westside team.
+Dr. Catron looks forward to enhancing the patient experience as he joins the Spartanburg Regional Healthcare System Corporate Health — Spartanburg team.

 “My original choice to pursue orthopaedics seemed natural, as it dovetailed with my interest in athletics and injury treatment,” Dr. Catron said.
 “Occupational medicine is also an extension of this same interest that grew later in my career.”